kPratik07/React-Signup-template/README.md

 # 🚀 React Signup Template

 A modern React signup page template built with Vite, React, and TailwindCSS.
+This template provides a ready-to-use authentication interface with newsletter subscription capabilities, perfect for SaaS applications and web platforms.
+Featuring a responsive design and modular components, it can be easily customized to match your brand's identity.

 ## ✨ Features